lucperkins/lever/README.md

 [action][actions] handlers.

 Event handlers are custom logic triggered by events.
 They can act on all events or just some defined subset.
-An example would be triggering a
+An example would be triggering a purchase against the [Stripe] API when an event of kind `sale` occurs.

+> Storing the event is technically a "handler" and the only one that can't be
-There are a few built-in event handlers that can't be removed lest Lever not fulfill certain [guarantees].
+> removed from the handler chain lest Lever fail to fulfill certain
+> [guarantees].

+Action handlers are similar but with some importance differences:

+* They can be triggered via the [API], whereas event handlers are fired automatically
-* Action handlers are triggered via the [API] and use the supplied parameters
+* They act using supplied parameters

 #### Handler implementation

-In the initial incarnation of Lever, all handlers are hard-coded into the server and are mostly trivial examples, such as logging all events to stdout.
+In the initial incarnation of Lever, all handlers are hard-coded into the server and are mostly trivial examples, such as logging all actions and events to stdout.
 Later, however, I'd like to allow for external handlers.
-With that kind of setup, the Lever API would handle events and actions by firing off a webhook, writing to a topic in a messaging system, or something of that sort.
+With that kind of setup, the Lever API would handle events and actions by firing off a webhook, writing to a topic in a messaging system, sending a message over a socket, or something of that sort.

 ## Guarantees